zhullyb/monyhar/monyhar/docs/security/permissions-for-powerful-web-platform-features.md

 # Principles for Access to Powerful APIs

-This section outlines the general principles that the Chromium team believes are critical when designing access to powerful new web platform APIs.
+This section outlines the general principles that the Monyhar team believes are critical when designing access to powerful new web platform APIs.
 These principles will be considered when evaluating how new APIs are designed.